chouzar/chip/test/guides/as-local-pubsub.md

 }

 fn listen_for_messages(client, messages) -> List(String) {
-  // this function will listen until messages stop arriving for 100 milliseconds
+  // This function will listen until messages stop arriving for 100 milliseconds.

-  // a selector is useful to transform our Events into types a client expects (String). let selector =
+  // A selector is useful to transform our Events into types a client expects,
+  // in this case the client can only receive String messages so we cast
+  // events into strings with the `to_string` function. let selector =
     process.new_selector()
     |> process.selecting(client, to_string)

   case process.select(selector, 100) {
     Ok(message) ->
-      // a message was received, capture it and attempt to listen for another message message
+      // A message was received, capture it and attempt to listen for another message. message
       |> list.prepend(messages, _)
       |> listen_for_messages(client, _)

     Error(Nil) ->
-      // a message was not received, stop listening and return captured messages in order messages
+      // A message was not received, stop listening and return captured messages in order. messages
       |> list.reverse()
   }